“With all due respect to my surgeon, in a perfect world he would be out of a job.”

 A few minutes before twelve, a nurse came to get me.
 I took off my glasses and gave them and my purse to Les, and while he was sent back to the lobby waiting area, the nurse wheeled me through the nearby exit doors into a short hallway and into Surgery 2, which looked a lot like the picture below, except that there were at least three nurses already in the room, getting things ready, and there was no operating table in the middle of the room.

-I was wheeled into position in the middle of room.
 The nurse was really nice, making sure I was comfortable while at the same time positioning my arms at a 90 degree angle.
 The left arm had to be out of the way for the surgery, which would be on the left side and into the armpit area while the right area would get the IV.

 The anesthesiologist appeared and put an IV into my right hand.
 He was good.
 I didn't feel anything.